etag/user_documentation/User_Guide_for_ETAG.md

 RFID is a mature and ubiquitous technology, familiar to people in the form of electronic tool-booths or as 'microchip' tags implanted in cats and dogs.
 RFID entails short-range wireless communication between small transponder tags and readers, and it can facilitate tracking of individual items or animals that are equipped with a tag.
 A community of researchers has emerged that employs RFID to track individual birds, mammals, fish, reptiles, and even insects in a wide range of field and laboratory research endeavors.

 # Who should use ETAG?
-You should use ETAG if you have RFID reads from a scientific study or classroom study with associated data on the tagged organisms.
+You should use ETAG if you have RFID reads with associated data on the tagged organisms.

 # Why should I use ETAG instead of my own personal data management system?
-- Using ETAG's already designed, standardized database will save you from managing your own database
+- Using ETAG's already designed, standardized database will save you time on managing your own database
 - ETAG provides several visualizations that can be accessed via API for your lab website or outreach
-- Using ETAG leaves you more time to do science instead of managing data
 - Data can be public OR private, allowing you to share data when you're ready.

-# How do I use ETAG?
+# How do I use the ETAG website?

 General overview and diagram.